alexandrafernandesHD/avd-MHD/Arquivo_UMSombra/UMDicas/UMdicas-66.txt_entrevista_2.md

 Comissão Eleitoral, no cumprimento do regulamento e calendário eleitoral.

-UMdicas: A reitoria da Universidade do Minho encerrou durante 15 dias, nas semanas do Natal e do Ano Novo.
+UMDicas A reitoria da Universidade do Minho encerrou durante 15 dias, nas semanas do Natal e do Ano Novo.
 Contas feitas, qual foi a poupança